 No matter which technique you use, these tips can help you get the most out of your brainstorming sessions:

 - Allow people to prep.
-On-the-spot creativity is hard to spark, so allow for prep time.
+On-the-spot creativity is hard to spark, so factor in some prep time.
 Make sure to email your team the prompt, topic, or problem you are trying to solve as early as possible so the team can start to come up with ideas on their own.
-This means at least one full day before the brainstorm, if not two—ten minutes before the meeting is not quite enough time to get those creative juices flowing.
+This means at least one full day before the brainstorm, if not two—10 minutes before the meeting is not quite enough time to get those creative juices flowing.

 - Set a clear intention.
 Are you looking for very feasible, we-can-make-this-happen-this-month ideas, or are you looking for never-been-done-before ideas?
 Make sure your desired outcome is clear before the meeting begins.